panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 [Try the demo.](https://codesandbox.io/s/vue-event-handler-plls4?file=/src/App.vue)

 Open the demo and type a few characters into the input.
-Look at the console: you'd notice that the console gets updated each time you type.
+Look at the console: you'd notice that the console updates each time you type.

 Again, that's not always convenient if you want to perform some relatively heavy operations with the input value, e.g. performing a fetch request.

-Debouncing the event handler invocation can be implemented as follows:
+Debouncing the event handler can be implemented as follows:

 ```vue
 <template>